express-ts/create-npack-app/README.md

 ## What’s Included?

-Your environment will have everything you need to build a modern single-page React app:
+Your environment will have everything you need to build a modern single-page @express app:

-- React, JSX, ES6, TypeScript and Flow syntax support.
+- Node.js, Express, ES6, TypeScript and Flow syntax support.
 - Language extras beyond ES6 like the object spread operator.
-- Autoprefixed CSS, so you don’t need `-webkit-` or other prefixes.
 - A fast interactive unit test runner with built-in support for coverage reporting.
 - A live development server that warns about common mistakes.
-- A build script to bundle JS, CSS, and images for production, with hashes and sourcemaps.
+- A build script to bundle TS, JS, and images for production, with hashes and sourcemaps.
-- An offline-first [service worker](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers) and a [web app manifest](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/), meeting all the [Progressive Web App](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app) criteria. (_Note: Using the service worker is opt-in as of `react-scripts@2.0.0` and higher_)
 - Hassle-free updates for the above tools with a single dependency.

 Check out [this guide](https://github.com/nitishdayal/cra_closer_look) for an overview of how these tools fit together.

 The tradeoff is that **these tools are preconfigured to work in a specific way**.
-If your project needs more customization, you can ["eject"](https://facebook.github.io/create-react-app/docs/available-scripts#npm-run-eject) and customize it, but then you will need to maintain this configuration.
+If your project needs more customization, you can ["eject"](https://facebook.github.io/create-npack-app/docs/available-scripts#npm-run-eject) and customize it, but then you will need to maintain this configuration.

 ## Popular Alternatives

-Create React App is a great fit for:
+Create Npack App is a great fit for:

 - **Learning React** in a comfortable and feature-rich development environment.
 - **Starting new single-page React applications.**